 The Skytree, however, is more than just an impressive piece of architecture.
 It houses a broadcasting tower, restaurant, and observation deck.
 The area around the tower is a mecca of shopping and dining.

 Direct buses to Tokyo Skytree (Skytree Shuttles) are available from:

-You can also go from Sensoji Temple or Asakusa area walking in less than 20 minutes.
+You can also go from Sensoji Temple or the Asakusa area walking in less than 20 minutes.

 Hours and Tickets

 A basic adult ticket to the Skytree costs ¥2,060, or $18.17 USD.
 The basic ticket provides access to one of the two observation areas, the Tembo Deck.
 For an additional ¥1,030, or $9.09 USD, you can also visit the Tembo Galleria, which is 100 meters higher.

 Tourists may opt to purchase a Fast Ticket at a higher price to avoid long lines.
 Fast Tickets to the Tembo Deck cost ¥3,000, or $26.46 USD, and ¥4,000 or $35.28 USD for the Galleria.

 Skytree is open daily from 8 am to 9 pm.
 A maximum of 10,000 tickets are sold each day.
 Tickets to the Tembo Deck can be purchased on the tower’s fourth floor; tickets to the Galleria may be purchased at the top floor of the Tembo Deck.
 Making a reservation at one of the tower’s restaurants will ensure that you receive an entry ticket.